 Where private cars are used for transport, the group leader is responsible for checking that the insurance of each driver covers such journeys, that the car being used has a valid MOT certificate and double-checking that each driver has been subject to the normal police checks.
 Checks must also be made on the driver’s licence with regard to recorded violations such as speeding convictions.
 This information needs to be taken into consideration when deciding whether or not to allow the driver to be used for a trip.

-The school makes a charge to parents if their children are transported by means of transport provided by the school.
-The charge covers the expenses of the journey only; we do not make any profit from this.
+The school requests a voluntary contribution from parents if their children are transported by means of transport provided by the school.
+The contribution covers the expenses of the journey only; we do not make any profit from this.